 Our skilled commercial lawyers can help you navigate the complexities of retail shop leasing.
 We are able to provide fixed fee high point advice conferences where we walk through the lease and make suggested hand notated amendments.
 At the end of that conference, we also provide the Legal Advice Report.
 We can also assist you with legal advice in the area of compensation under the Act.

+Have questions in regards to your retail shop leasing?
 Contact one of our Business Development Team officers today.

 Retail Shop Leases Act (1994) (Qld), s 22D.